CristianColdea/Keras_24/readme.md

 The objective of this project is to learn how to build and appropriately use Neural Networks (Deep Learning).
 For this purpose the Keras library with Tensorflow as backend will be used.
+This project is based masivelty on the book 'Deep Learning with Python 2ndE' by Francois Chollet, which is a REALLY great book.
+Thank you, fchollet!
+Merci beaucoup!

 ## Screenshots
 ![Example screenshot](NN.png)